morleym/furtive-handbook/docs/format-round-robin.md

 In short: "Everyone plays everyone else!"

 Every competitor will play every other competitor once, meaning it's effectively one match per 'combination' of your competitors.
+These matches are played in 'rounds' where each round has every competitor playing one of the other competitors (no repeats).
+If there is an odd number of competitors, then one competitor each round will have a 'bye' (each competitor will get exactly one bye).

 After all matches are completed, you will have a standings sorted by how the competitors performed.
 The first sort is usually by # of matches won.
 The secondary/tertiary/etc. sorts are called 'tiebreakers' and usually consist of the following (adjusted to taste):